French Island (Victoria): Geography

-At the 2016 census the French Island population consisted of 119 people, 53% of which were male and 47% of which were female.
-The median age was 56.

-The island has a Primary School, on The Centre Way.
-In 2003 ten students were enrolled at the Perseverance Primary School.

-In 2009 five students were enrolled at the primary school.
-According to ACARA, in 2011 there were nine enrolments In 2018, Perseverance Primary had seven students taught by one teacher and a teacher's aide.

 Natural environment

 Habitats range from coastal mangroves, swamps, heath, grasslands and blue gum forests.
 Most koala populations on the mainland of Australia are affected by the chlamydia disease; however French Island provides the world's densest and most disease-free population of koalas, with regular transfer of excess koalas to repopulate diseased areas on the mainland.
 Shelter is provided for more than 100 species of bush orchids, and 260 species of birds.
 Significant species on the island include: king quail, the critically endangered orange-bellied parrot, fairy tern, white-bellied sea eagle, swamp skink, long-nosed potoroo.

 The island is one of only two places in Victoria where the invasive red fox is not present, which has enabled the island to maintain a variety of indigenous species which have been devastated by the predator elsewhere including Phillip Island.
 However rabbits, feral cats, feral goats, feral pigs, Indian mynahs and starlings pose a threat to the island's biodiversity.

+The Ross River virus has been identified on French Island.